vitelabs/vite-wiki/docs/tutorial/contract/dapp.md

 });
 ```

+Successfully created contract can be queried at [Contract Query](../rpc/contract.html#contract-getcontractinfo).
+This operation requires the contract's code is not null.
+A contract creation request without code may be accepted but due to absence of code the operation will eventually fail.

 ## Call Contract

 When successfully deployed, contract can be called by sending call contract request transaction through vite.js library.
 However, this operation would require to know user's mnemonic in advance.